-My wife and I had just picked up some Take-Out Sushi.
-We were discussing if the tipping percentage should be different for Take-Out than for Eating-In.
+Just after just picking up some Take-Out Sushi.
+My wife and I discussed whether or not the tipping percentage should be different for Take-Out than for Eating-In.
 She then recalled that she always paid more for Take-Out when she lived in Africa.
 I thought this peculiar, as did she when she first encountered it.
 But then someone explained it to her.

 I just thought you should know.